 Keeping a balance

-All Irish governments since 1989 have been coalitions, with two or more parties and sometimes a collection of independents coming together to get the required majority.
+All Irish governments since the mid 1980s have been coalitions, with two or more parties and/or a collection of independents coming together to get the required majority.
 The checks and balances inherent in this arrangement means it is not necessarily an undesirable outcome for the electorate.
 There are many people who try to vote in a way that they believe gives the best chance to a realistic coalition partnership.

 This can sometimes mean not giving a high preference to their preferred candidate, perhaps because they believe this candidate will have an excess of votes anyway, and that voting for someone else might help the formation of a strong coalition, or that the candidate is too weak, so their vote would ‘count more’ elsewhere.

 Keeping your vote in play – Bottom up voting